 5. Smoking.
 The School of Law building is a smoke-free facility.
+Smoking is prohibited on campus except in the designated area.
+The area designated for smoking is located on the side of the building near faculty parking.

 B. Lockers